 - Stonehenge and Avebury Day Tour from London – This tour visits Stonehenge (but you do not get to go inside the stone circle), Avebury, and West Kennet Long Barrow.
 Click here to check prices and availability.

 - Small-Group Day Trip to Salisbury, Stonehenge, and Avebury from London – They only allow 16 people on this tour and you get to visit the Salisbury Cathedral, Old Sarum, Stonehenge, Avebury, and the West Kennet Long Barrow.
-As of 7/30/18, the tour is offered at a 10% discount on Viator.
 Click here to check prices and availability.

 The bottom line is that Avebury and the associated sites are a must see.
 I can’t believe I hadn’t heard of it before, but I guess it gets overshadowed by Stonehenge.
 The history in Avebury is incredible and you will love being able to get close to it.
 Check out our video to see more.

 It’s not easy to get to Avebury, especially if you don’t have a car, so you may be wondering if it is worth the journey.
 For me, seeing the historic sites close up without crowds was something quite special.
 It’s hard for me to believe that its free the outdoor attractions.

 This part of Wiltshire has some of the best Neolithic sites in the UK!
 While you are in the area, you could also check out the Wiltshire White Horses.